Vietnam and Cambodia Overland

 Just a few of the many highlights

-Vibrant street-life & markets of Saigon & Phnom Penh; landscapes & culture of the Mekong Delta, the fabulous jungle-clad ruins of Angkor plus of course masses of friendly locals & lashings of wonderful Southeast Asian food!
+Vibrant street-life, markets of Saigon and Phnom Penh; landscapes of the Mekong Delta, fabulous jungle-clad ruins of Angkor plus of course masses of friendly locals and lashings of wonderful Southeast Asian food!

-- Explore the picturesque Mekong Delta region: a labyrinth of waterways, islands & traditional villages
+- Explore the picturesque Mekong Delta region: a labyrinth of waterways, islands and traditional villages

 - Tour of Phnom Penh; fast recovering from its recent tragic history to regain its place as one of Indochina's most attractive and fun cities